 Directly across the busy main street, tucked away in the small strip of shops and 'economy' motels is Ray's.
 The sign denotes what awaits you inside.
 Simply put, Ray's has the look and feel of a seedy waterfront dive.
 Prices are cheap and Ray herself serves the limited menu that she often cooks on a whim.
 Ray's also attracts an eclectic clientele thanks to its pool table and dartboard.

 As you head out of Kuah on Jalan Kelibang, near the main countdown traffic light and overlooking the bay, is Restoran Trimula Mesra Thai BBQ Seafood, serving tasty Thai food and fresh seafood.
-A couple of shops away is expatriate hang out The Pier Restaurant and Bar.
+Just next-door is the expatriates hangout The Pier Restaurant and Bar.
 This sweet little place has a feeling of old colonial charm, hosting a big dark wooden bar selling cheap beers and inexpensive eats.
 Along with that cheap beer, their big screen TV and free internet keep the cruising sailors happy with BBC updates and email access.

 Further up the main road, opposite a small inlet are several Malay and Chinese seafood stalls, but one of the standouts is Wonderland.
 This popular Chinese seafood restaurant has stood the test of time and fed many a local, tourist and expat.
 The fact that their toilets are inconveniently located across the street doesn't seem to deter even the older crowd.